 Ecuador Travel Health Advice

-A yellow fever certificate is required from those arriving from infected areas, and is recommended for everyone entering Ecuador, particularly for those travelling to the regions of the Amazon basin.
-There is high risk of malaria and dengue fever in areas below 5,000ft (1,500m).
-There has been a dramatic increase in the number of reported cases of dengue fever primarily in coastal and Amazon regions.
-The best prevention is to cover up and use mosquito repellent liberally throughout the day.
-High altitude can affect some people's health so visitors to Quito (6,500ft/2,800m), for example, are advised to take it easy for the first few days.
-It is advisable to take seasickness tablets on a Galapagos boat cruise.
+Proof of yellow fever vaccination is required if travellers are arriving from Brazil, Democratic Republic of the Congo, or Uganda, or have transited through an airport in one of these countries.
+Vaccinations are recommended for hepatitis A and hepatitis B. There is a high risk of malaria in areas below 5,000 feet (1,500m), and there has been a dramatic increase in the number of reported cases of dengue fever, primarily in coastal and Amazon regions.
+The best prevention is for visitors to cover up and use mosquito repellent liberally throughout the day.
+High altitude can affect some people's health so visitors to Quito (6,500 feet/2,800m), for example, are advised to take it easy for the first few days.
 Tap water should not be consumed; bottled water is available.
-Milk is unpasteurised so it is best to avoid dairy products.
-Medical facilities are inadequate and medical insurance is highly recommended.
+Medical facilities are often inadequate, especially outside of Quito, and comprehensive medical insurance is highly recommended.

 View information on diseases: